mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/pixel_brush_engine.rst

 Let's first review these mechanics:

 #.
 Select a brush tip.
 This can be a generated brush tip (round, square, star-shaped), a predefined bitmap brush tip, a custom brush tip or a text.
 #.
-Select the spacing: this determines how many impressions of the tip will be made along your stroke
+Select the spacing: this determines how many impressions of the tip will be made along your stroke.
 #.
 Select the effects: the pressure of your stylus, your speed of painting or other inputs can change the size, the color, the opacity or other aspects of the currently painted brush tip instance -- some applications call that a "dab".
 #.
 Depending on the brush mode, the previously painted brush tip instance is mixed with the current one, causing a darker, more painterly stroke, or the complete stroke is computed and put on your layer.
 You will see the stroke grow while painting in both cases, of course!